 At a close range, I got the sustained copy speed of some 830 Mbps.
 And at 40 feet (12 m) away, the connection averaged more than 640 Mbps.
 These sure were better than the TP-Link Deco X60, as well as a few dual-band routers.

 In Wi-Fi 5 tests, my 4×4 client scored some 676 Mbps at close range and almost 550 Mbps father out.
-Amazingly those were better than the ZenWiFi AX’s.
+Amazingly those were better than the ZenWiFi AX XT8’s.

-But the ZenWiFi AX Mini is a system, for this reason, the performance of the node (satellite) unit is very important.
-And as a system sans dedicated backhaul, it was clearly behind its older cousion.
+But the ZenWiFi AX Mini is a system.
+For this reason, the performance of the node (satellite) unit is essential.
+And as a system sans dedicated backhaul, it was clearly behind its older cousin.

 Specifically, the XD4N indeed suffered from signal loss, registering the sustained speed of 390 Mbps and 309 Mbps at close and long ranges, respectively, when working with a 2×2 Wi-Fi 6 client.

 My 3×3 Wi-Fi 5 client did slightly worse at 324 Mbps and 286 Mbps for close and long distances, respectively.
-Overall, though, the XD4N was markedly faster than the TP-Link Deco X60, and slightly outdid other dual-band satellites, including the Asus RT-AX3000.
+Overall the XD4N was markedly faster than the TP-Link Deco X60 and slightly outdid other dual-band satellites, including the Asus RT-AX3000.

-With all three units, all well-placed, you can expect to cover around 4000 ft² (372 m²).
-But of course, your mileage will vary depending on your home.
+With all three well-placed units, you can expect to cover around 4000 ft² (372 m²).
+But, of course, your mileage will vary depending on your home.

 One thing is for sure, though, if you choose to use the ZenWiFi AX Mini via wired backhaul, this system will work out quite excellently.
 I tried that out briefly and was able to get the same data rates out of the satellite units as those of the router units.

-The Asus ZenWiFi AX Mini (XD4) is the most subdued AiMesh system to date, yet it managed to be the most complete one by delivering all functions one might expect from a mesh of is type.
+The Asus ZenWiFi AX Mini (XD4) is the most subdued AiMesh system to date, yet it managed to be the complete one by delivering all functions one might expect from a mesh of its type.